Understanding Hormonal Acne Triggers and Treatments

 Understanding what triggers hormonal acne helps in managing it effectively.
 Some common triggers include:

-Menstrual Cycle: Many women, me included, notice acne flare-ups a week before their period due to hormone fluctuations and an increase in androgens (testosterone- boo).
+Menstrual Cycle: Many women, myself included, notice acne flare-ups a week before their period due to hormone fluctuations and an increase in androgens (testosterone—boo).

-Stress: Stress increases cortisol, which is a hormone and can worsen acne by stimulating oil production.
+Stress: Stress increases cortisol, which can worsen acne by stimulating oil production.

-Diet: High-glycemic foods cause insulin sensitive and dairy contains IGF-1 (Insulin-like Growth Factor-1) and both of these are hormones that may, if you're already having hormonal imbalances that effect your skin, contribute to an increase in hormonal acne breakouts.
+Diet: High-glycemic foods cause insulin sensitivity, and dairy contains IGF-1 (Insulin-like Growth Factor-1), both of which may contribute to an increase in hormonal acne breakouts if you're already experiencing hormonal imbalances.

 Medications: Certain drugs, like steroids or hormonal contraceptives, can influence acne.
-Speak with your doctor if you believe this could be effecting your skin.
+Speak with your doctor if you believe this could be affecting your skin.

 How to Reduce Hormonal Acne

-I've done a ton of research and have tried many things myself over the past years, here are the things I've found helps me:
+I've done a ton of research and have tried many things myself over the past years.
+Here are the things I've found that help me:

 1. Maintain a Consistent Skincare Routine

 Use gentle cleansers twice daily to remove excess oil and dirt without stripping the skin.
-I have the Glymedplus Idyllic cleanser that uses mandelic acid that I LOVE.
+I have the Glymedplus Idyllic cleanser that uses mandelic acid, which I LOVE.
 It keeps my skin bright, soft, and even hydrates.

-Avoid harsh physical scrubs or over-washing, which can irritate skin and worsen acne.
-We want to treat underneath the surface with gently products and always balance with hydrating and nourishing products.
+Avoid harsh physical scrubs or over-washing, which can irritate the skin and worsen acne.
+We want to treat underneath the surface with gentle products and always balance with hydrating and nourishing products.

 2. Manage Hormone Levels